 JTI - Joint Technology Initiatives

-Joint Technology Initiatives (JTI) are public-private partnerships created by the European Commission under Article 187 of the Treaty of the Functioning of the European Union.
-JTIs have a dedicated administrative structure (the Joint Undertaking), and include the direct participation of industry associations in defining the areas and objectives of Calls funding for European collaborative projects in areas relevant to European industrial competitiveness and development.
+Joint Technology Initiatives (JTI) are public-private partnerships created by the European Commission under Article 187 of the Treaty on the Functioning of the European Union.
+JTIs have a dedicated administrative structure (the Joint Undertaking), and include the direct participation of industry associations in defining the areas and objectives of the Calls funding European collaborative projects in areas relevant to European competitiveness and industrial development.
 Some JTIs also include funding from Member States, which in these cases are also directly involved in the decision-making structure.

 Most of the JTIs currently underway are a direct partnership between the European Commission and the relevant industrial platforms.
-However, in some cases there is also direct participation by Member States, thus enhancing public funding to this industrial sector.
+However, in some cases there is also direct participation by member states, thus reinforcing public funding for this industrial sector.

 KEY DIGITAL TECHNOLOGIES (KDT)

-The KDT (Key Digital Technologies) Partnership follows on from the Joint Technological Initiative ECSEL (Electronic Components and Systems for European Leadership) for the period 2021-2027.
+The KDT (Key Digital Technologies) Partnership follows on from the ECSEL (Electronic Components and Systems for European Leadership) Joint Technological Initiative for the 2021-2027 period.

 EUROHPC - EUROPEAN HIGH PERFORMANCE COMPUTING

-EuroHPC was established in 2019 in order to support the deployment of several supercomputers in Europe and to foster the development of technologies with High Performance Computing.
+EuroHPC was created in 2019 to support the deployment of several supercomputers in Europe and to foster the development of High Performance Computing technologies.